 Ture Nerman, Aebetarsångaren Joe Hill: Mördare eller martyr?
 Stockholm.

 Franklin Rosemont, Joe Hill, the IWW and the Making of a Revolutionary Workingclass Counter-culture.
-Charles H. Kerr, 2003.
+Charles H. Kerr, 2003; reissued by PM Press.
 New French translation with a preface by Fred Alpi (who performs and has translated several of Joe Hill’s songs) released in May 2015.

 Gibbs Smith, Joe Hill.
 Layton, Utah: Gibbs Smith Publisher, 1969.
 Now eclipsed by Adler’s work, it was the definitive biography when published and is still well worth reading.
 Includes extensive excerpts from many relevant documents and Joe Hill’s writings.

 Ingvar Söderström, En sång kan inte arkebuseras: Berättelsen on Joe Hill.
 Bäckström, 2002.